 Israel and the United States enjoy a close economic and strategic partnership.
-In addition, there are many in the United States who may want to either immigrate to Israel or at the very least pursue dual citizenship.
+In addition, many in the United States may want to either immigrate to Israel or pursue dual citizenship.
 Whatever the case, some might be wondering how one would go about importing a used vehicle from the United States into Israel.

 Below, we’re going to cover everything you need to know.
-Most importantly, we’ll discuss the various restrictions that Israel has placed upon the import of used vehicles, especially as they concern those who are immigrating to the country.
-In addition, we’ll also discuss the process for clearing customs, import duties and taxes, and everything else involved in the process.
-All told, you’ll learn everything you need to know about importing used or salvage vehicles from the United States into Israel.
+Most importantly, we’ll discuss the various restrictions that Israel has placed on the import of used vehicles.
+Especially as they concern those who are immigrating to the country.
+In addition, we’ll also discuss the process for clearing customs, import duties, and taxes.
+And everything else involved in the process.
+All told, you’ll learn everything you need to know about importing used or salvaged vehicles from the United States into Israel.

 Israeli Restrictions on the Import of Used Vehicles

 Generally speaking, the state of Israel places fairly rigorous restrictions on the import of used vehicles into the country.
-In fact, unless you are an immigrant to the country, a used vehicle is only permitted to be up to two-years old (based upon model year) in order to be granted importation into the country.
+Unless you are an immigrant to the country, a used vehicle is only permitted to be up to two years old, (based upon model year) to be imported into the country.

-If you’re immigrating to Israel, however, there is no restriction placed upon the age of a vehicle that you’re importing.
-However, there are still a number of other restrictions of which you’ll need to be aware.
+If you’re immigrating to Israel, there is no restriction placed upon the age of a vehicle that you’re importing.
+However, there are still several other restrictions of which you’ll need to be aware.
 First and foremost, you will want to ensure that you have a letter from a licensed Israeli garage stating that this garage will provide service for the used vehicle that you’re importing.

 More importantly, though, you’ll want to ensure that your vehicle has been deemed acceptable for import by Israeli authorities.
-To do this, you will have to consult a list of permissible makes and models that’s furnished by the Israel’s Ministry of Transport.
+To do this, you will have to consult a list of permissible makes and models that are furnished by Israel’s Ministry of Transport.
 To consult this list, please visit this website.
 Do note, however, that the list is only offered in Hebrew.

 Used vehicles that meet the United States’ Federal Motor Vehicle Safety Standards are on the whole permissible for import.
 However, a few modifications may be necessary before shipping your used vehicle to Israel.
-First, the speedometer for used vehicles imported into the country must be converted to kilometers-per-hour (KPH).
-Second, a vehicle’s signals will have to be converted to meet European standards.
+First, Convert the speedometer to kilometers-per-hour (KPH).
+Second, convert the vehicle’s signal to meet European standards.